Written by James Hall | 0 Comments | Last Updated: July 12, 2017

 There’s no point diligently cleaning your home to reduce pet dander if you need to pull the collected allergens from the canister manually.
 This is a common problem with bagless vacuums, as hair and dust often gets caught.

 Some cordless vacuums are built with a hygienic dust emptying feature.
 This usually involves a sliding system that pushes dust without you needing to touch it.
 It’s still important to empty the bin outside – ideally someone else should do it too – but this type of system can mean you don’t need to directly come into contact with the allergens.
+Any high-quality pet vacuum cleaner should have this feature.

 2. High-Quality Filter